contrast-zone/t-rewriter.js/readme.md

 We can recognize three main grammar rules, one for each of `Continent`, `FootballMatch`, and `Start` symbols.
 This example supersedes expressivity of context free grammar domain because we use *not* and *and* operators to conveniently express the example requirements.
 We will refer to this kind of grammars as a *phrase logic structure grammar*.

-To consider CNF as a medium for expressing grammar rules, we have to define a rule by which we convert implication to a disjunction:
+To consider CSNF as a medium for expressing grammar rules, we also have to define a rule by which we convert implication to a disjunction:

        A -> B
     ———————————
       ~A \/ B

-Now we are ready to convert the whole example to CNF, as explained in section 3.2.1.
+Now we are ready to convert the whole example to CSNF, as explained in sections 2.2.1. and 2.2.2.

     (
         ~"Arctic" \/ Continent